About this Install Guide

 sudo yum install openssh-server

-Start and stop the SSH daemon
+How do I start and stop the SSH daemon?

 The commands below are for any Linux distribution using systemd.
 This includes Debian, Ubuntu, and Amazon Linux.